 Despite a literary market that increasingly marginalizes the short story, Scott Nadelson is proud to call himself a story writer.
-Insisting “the story [should] be considered a different genre entirely than the novel, rather than its undersized cousin,” Nadelson has published three short story collections to date.
+Insisting recently that “the story [should] be considered a different genre entirely than the novel, rather than its undersized cousin.”
+Nadelson has published three short story collections to date.
 The latest, Aftermath, was released in September by Hawthorne Books.
 Nadelson is a winner of the Oregon Book Award for short fiction, the Reform Judaism Fiction Prize, and the Great Lakes Colleges New Writers Award.
 “Oslo,” included in Aftermath, was selected as a Distinguished Story of 2009 by the editors of The Best American Short Stories.

 Nadelson is the Hallie Ford Chair in Writing at Willamette University.
 He also teaches in the Rainier Writing Workshop MFA Program at Pacific Lutheran University.
 He lives in Salem, Oregon.
 A former student of Scott’s, I took his short story workshop as an undergraduate at Willamette.
 This interview took place over e-mail in September and October 2011.